jkey-67/spyglass/README.md

 Your feedback is needed!
 Use the program for a while, then come back [here and create issues](https://github.com/jkey-67/spyglass/tree/qt5).
 Record anything you think about Spyglass - bugs, frustrations, and ideas to make it better.

+**After the last update, I can't start Spyglass anymore.**

+Maybe you need to remove the database, close Spyglass then rename the current database and start again.
+You find the database file in \Documents\EVE\spyglass\cache-2.sqlite3 rename the file.

+**Trouble using Wayland on linux**
+Currently transparent windows, clipboard and hotkeys did not work proper on linux system.

 **All EVE related materials are property of [CCP Games](https://www.ccpgames.com/)**